PavanRangani/docs/docs/prd/incentive-stock/vested-details.md

 When type is `Gift` then shows `Gift Date` otherwise shows `Sell Date`.

-Date of Gift/Sale when percent is vested.
 Its a mandatory field.
 Its always grater than `Vest Date`.

 #### Gift Percent or Sell Percent